-We are aware of a number of patents and applications that are directed to one or more aspects of KSI-301.
+We are aware of a number of patents and applications that are directed to one or more aspects of tarcocimab.
 Our intent is to maintain our development efforts under 35 U.S.C.
-Section 271(e)(1) (which provides a safe harbor from patent infringement claims related to certain drug development activities) through to at least the launch of any KSI-301 product.
-As such, we do not intend to launch KSI-301 when any valid patent is still in force.
-We are aware of at least one pending application with claims that are directed to some aspect of KSI-301, and that could, if issued, result in a patent term beyond our intended launch date of KSI-301.
-If this were to occur, we may challenge the validity of the claims, obtain a license, modify KSI-301, or delay launch.
+Section 271(e)(1) (which provides a safe harbor from patent infringement claims related to certain drug development activities) through to at least the launch of any tarcocimab product.
+As such, we do not intend to launch tarcocimab when any valid patent is still in force.
+We are aware of at least one pending application with claims that are directed to some aspect of tarcocimab, and that could, if issued, result in a patent term beyond our intended launch date of tarcocimab.
+If this were to occur, we may challenge the validity of the claims, obtain a license, modify tarcocimab, or delay launch.

 If we choose to further the pipeline and develop a different product, such a product would be delayed until the expiration of any valid patent that is still in force on such product.
-Alternatively, our options for addressing any such patents relating to these non-KSI-301 products would include the following: challenge the validity of the claims, obtain a license, or modify the non-KSI-301 product.
+Alternatively, our options for addressing any such patents relating to these non-tarcocimab products would include the following: challenge the validity of the claims, obtain a license, or modify the non-tarcocimab product.

 Defending against infringement claims, regardless of their merit, would involve substantial litigation expense, would be a substantial diversion of management and other employee resources from our business and may adversely impact our reputation.
 We may be subject to an injunction that prevents or delays us from commercializing our ABC Platform technology, product candidates or other technologies during ongoing litigation even if we ultimately prevail in the litigation proceedings or the litigation is settled in our favor.
-We may be subject to an injunction that prevents or delays us from commercializing our ABC Platform, product candidates or other technologies during ongoing litigation even if we ultimately prevail in the litigation is settled in our favor.
+We may be subject to an injunction that prevents or delays us from commercializing our ABC Platform, product candidates or other technologies during ongoing litigation even if we ultimately prevail in the litigation proceedings or the litigation is settled in our favor.
+We may be subject to an injunction that prevents or delays us from commercializing our ABC Platform, product candidates or other technologies during ongoing litigation even if we ultimately prevail in the litigation proceedings or the litigation is settled in our favor.
 In the event of a successful claim of infringement against us, we may be enjoined from further developing or commercializing our infringing ABC Platform, product candidates or other technologies.
 In addition, we may have to pay substantial damages (including treble damages and attorneys' fees for willful infringement) obtain one or more licenses from third parties, pay royalties and/or redesign our infringing product candidates or technologies, which may be impossible or require substantial time and monetary expenditure.
 If we were unable to further develop and commercialize our ABC Platform, product candidates or other technologies, it would harm our business significantly.